 If your ideal Christmas is secluded in a cottage with snacks, a good book, and an angry winter sea crashing onto the shore outside your backdoor, consider a holiday spent on the coast of Washington State.

-While large family-friendly Airbnbs book quickly for the December 25th holiday, small, remote cottages tend to remain empty- making it easy to snag a deal on spending a few days over Christmas in a secluded beach house.
-Bainbridge Island, Lopez Island, and Whidbey Island are all PNW options for traveling alone during Christmas, even getting to the San Juan Islands from the Seattle Airport without a rental car isn’t difficult.
+While large family-friendly Airbnbs book quickly for the December 25th holiday, small, remote cottages tend to remain empty.
+This makes it easy to snag a deal on a few days over Christmas in a secluded beach house.
+Bainbridge Island, Lopez Island, and Whidbey Island are all PNW options for traveling alone during Christmas.
+Even getting to the San Juan Islands from the Seattle Airport without a rental car isn’t difficult.

-Consider the Pacific Coast of Washington or Oregon for brooding, crashing waters and lots of fog, or inland Puget Sound islands for a bit more peaceful waters.
+Choose the Pacific Coast of Washington or Oregon for brooding, crashing waters and lots of fog, or inland Puget Sound islands for a bit more peaceful waters.
 A Christmas stay on Bainbridge Island pairs well with a just-before or just-after-Christmas solo trip to Seattle, where you can check off all the must-do things on my bucket list for visiting Pike Place Market at Christmas.
-As a bonus: Seattle almost never dips below freezing even in December.
+Bonus: Seattle almost never dips below freezing even in December.
 You’ll stay warm (though likely a bit wet) through your Christmas visit.

 Solo travel over Christmas can be a time to recharge, get away from the stresses of home, and experience Christmas celebrations (or the lack thereof) in another culture.
 If you find yourself expecting to spend Christmas solo, consider booking a ticket to make it a solo travel adventure.